vahtyah/LeetCodeSolutions/Data Structures/Hash Table/README.md

 [0380.
 Insert Delete GetRandom O(1)](/Data%20Structures%2FHash%20Table%2F0380.%20Insert%20Delete%20GetRandom%20O%281%29): Design a data structure that supports insert, delete, and getRandom operations in constant time.

 [1726.
 Tuple with Same Product](/Data%20Structures%2FHash%20Table%2F1726.%20Tuple%20with%20Same%20Product): Count tuples with same product in an array

+[3160.
+Find the Number of Distinct Colors Among the Balls](/Data%20Structures%2FHash%20Table%2F3160.%20Find%20the%20Number%20of%20Distinct%20Colors%20Among%20the%20Balls): Count the number of distinct colors of balls